NEW PORT RICHEY, Fla. — A dangerous situation led to Pasco County, Florida, deputies working side-by-side with inmates to save a baby.

 “There’s only a very small percentage of those criminals out there that want to fight us and want to attack us, but a lot of them, like these individuals, they know they made bad mistakes, bad choices but they want to do the right thing in life," Nocco said.

 The child, Dallas, was not hurt.

-The mother said that she is grateful for everyone involved and hopes to learn the identity of those inmates so she can contribute to their commissary accounts.
+The mother tells ABC Action News that she is grateful for everyone involved and hopes to learn the identity of those inmates so she can contribute to their commissary accounts.